oracle/terraform-examples/examples/windows-instance-with-rdp/README.md

 Terraform Configuration for Windows Server 2012 R2
 ==================================================

-This example lauches a single Windows 2012 R2 instance using the image from the Oracle Cloud Marketplace.
+This example lauches a single Windows 2012 R2 instance using the image from the Oracle Cloud Marketplace and enabled Remote Desktop access

 -	Launches a new Windows Server 2012 R2 instance `windows-server-1` with an initial Adminstrator password configured.
 -	Creates a new public ip address reservation for the instance.